 - Consider applying a barrier to your pet's paws like petroleum jelly to protect their paws while out on a walk.

 - Keep your pet's coat appropriately groomed.
 A healthy coat will work most efficiently in keeping warmth on the body and cold away.

 - Anti-freeze is extremely poisonous and also tempting to pets due to its sweet taste.
 If you have it in your garage make sure it is kept up high in a leak proof container.
 Clean up any that might drip from equipment that uses it.
 If you believe your pet ingested anti-freeze, get them to a veterinarian immediately!

 - Pets exposed to cold temperatures for long periods of time can experience hypothermia.
-Signs of hypothermia include low body temperature; low heart rate; low respiration (breathing); violent shivering; and their gums may turn pale or blue.
+Signs of hypothermia include low-body temperatures, low-heart rate, low respiration (breathing), violent shivering, and their gums may turn pale or blue.
 If you believe your pet is experiencing hypothermia, warm them slowly to avoid shock, and get them to a full service vet immediately.

 - Less time outside may mean a bored pet.
 Increase your animal's indoor enrichment!
 Frozen kongs, food puzzles, and training games all provide mental exercise to tire out a pet who can't get outdoors.